cits5501/cits5501.github.io/assets/workshops/workshop10.md

 The hash symbol operator ("`#`") gives us the *cardinality* or size of a set. `cs` is a bit like a "loop variable" in a Java "`for ... each`"
-loop: it gives us a way of refering to individuals in the set we're considering (in this case, computer scientists).
+loop: it gives us a way of referring to individuals in the set we're considering (in this case, computer scientists).
 The pipe symbol can be read as "such that" or "it is the case that".